KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 Instead those other GUI callbacks will be delayed until count() is done.

-If you wish, you can deliberately reduce your current priority level back down to "Normal" (10) using the following special built-in function:
+If you wish, you can deliberately reduce your current priority level back down to "Normal" (0) using the following special built-in function:

-.. function:: ALLOWINTERRUPT()
+.. function:: DROPPRIORITY()

-    After this built-in function is executed, your current run priority is dropped back down to "normal" (10) so that you are allowing any triggers to interrupt you again.
-It only has meaning when used inside the body of triggers that would normally have prevented other triggers from interrupting them according to the rules mentioned above in this page.
+    After this built-in function is executed by a trigger's body, the current interrupt priority is dropped back down to whatever the priority of the code you interrupted was.
+This is your trigger's way of saying "I don't actually want to block interrupts anymore.
+    Please let me be interrupted just as much as whatever *I* interrupted was allowed to be interrupted."

+    SO, for example, if Priority 0 code (normal code) got interrupted by priority 10 code (GUI callback code), and the GUI callback code executed ``DROPPRIORITY``, then it would now be running at priority 0 instead of 10, because priority 0 is what got interrupted, and thus allow other GUI code to interrupt it again.

+    On the other hand, if GUI callback code (priority 10) got interrupted by WHEN-THEN code (priority 20), and the WHEN-THEN code had called DROPPRIORITY(), then the priority level of that pass through the WHEN-THEN would only be dropped down to 10, NOT all the way to 0, because it was interrupting priority 10 code.

+    The reason it works this way (instead of just dropping it all the way down to normal (0) priority directly) is that, effectively, it means a trigger only has the authority to undo its own priority increase that it caused itself.
+It can't force the priority down to something less than the code that got interrupted had to begin with.

-    Be aware that once you ``ALLOWINTERRUPT()``, you also are making it so that the SAME trigger you are currently inside of could fire off again too.
+    Be aware that once you ``DROPPRIORITY()``, you also are making it so that the SAME trigger you are currently inside of could fire off again too.
 It may be a good idea to protect yourself against that, if it is not desired, by setting a flag variable to record the fact that you are inside the trigger at the time and should not re-run it.

-So in the above GUI example, if you added ``ALLOWINTERRUPT`` as shown in the edited version of the example, below, then the other buttons like the "beep" button, would work while the count() is happening::
+So in the above GUI example, if you added ``DROPPRIORITY`` as shown in the edited version of the example, below, then the other buttons like the "beep" button, would work while the count() is happening::